NestorFlores/Inniative/README.md

 # Code Challenge

-The implementation of A Quien Voto Backend application, written in
+The implementation of a NodeJS - Typescript - PostreSQL application, written in
 *   Javascript
 *   Typescript
 *   PostreSQL